tmanish/tmanish/README.md

 Reusable Claude skills built from real workflows.
 This is where I am exploring how prompts become repeatable, inspectable, tool-like systems.

 - 🧩 **[prompt-to-loop](https://github.com/tmanish/prompt-to-loop)**: converts any build prompt into a structured agentic loop with elicitation, verification, and stop conditions.
 Explainer primer: [Loop Engineering Lab](https://tmanish.github.io/prompt-to-loop/).
+- 🧩 **[dispute-charge](https://github.com/tmanish/dispute-charge)**: turns a messy billing complaint into a clean, evidence-backed dispute case.
+Gathers the facts, checks them against the charge, and drafts a ready-to-send resolution.

 Full set pinned below and on the **Repositories** tab 👇